CrimsonRadiator/TKOM/README.md

 ```
 ## Usage
 ```
-./tgen JSONFILE INFILE
+./tgen INFILE [JSONFILE]
 ```
-Where JSONFILE is file with json data, and INFILE is input file.
+Where JSONFILE is optional file with json data, and INFILE is input file.
 Output is returned as STDOUT, so to generate output file use:
 ```
-./tgen JSONFILE INFILE > OUTFILE
+./tgen INFILE [JSONFILE] > OUTFILE
 ```
 Where OUTFILE is filename of output file.